25 Jun Discovering the Grand Tetons and Yellowstone National Park with Wildlife Expeditions of Teton Science Schools

 The Grand Canyon of Yellowstone – has a 300 ft waterfall over the canyon; neither are discussed that much in the press.

 Yellowstone Lake – largest lake in North America; above 7k ft in elevation.
-There are no boat size limitations on this lake and it is completely surrounded by 15.3 sq miles of wilderness and freezes over in the winter.
+There are no boat size limitations on this lake and it is completely surrounded by 15.3 square miles of wilderness and freezes over in the winter.

 The Grand Tetons is 330 acres in size; Yellowstone is 2.2 million acres.
 Yellowstone used to be the largest National Park in the lower 48 until 1994 when a wilderness area was added to Death Valley National Park giving them a total of 3.3 million acres.
 However, Alaska’s Wrangell St. Elias is the largest with 13.2 million acres.

-There is a six mile stretch of land separating northern edge of the Grand Tetons and southern tip of Yellowstone.
+There is a six mile stretch of land separating northern edge of the Grand Tetons and the southern tip of Yellowstone.
 This stretch of land consists of forests that are under the control of the Department of Agriculture.
 The National Parks surrounding it is under the Department of the Interior.
-Therefore, hunters can actually use that 6 mile stretch to hunt.
+Therefore, hunters can actually use that 6-mile stretch to hunt.
 However, they are forbidden to use either the Tetons or Yellowstone.
 During the hunting season, this forest is flooded with hunters who are attempting to get elk, moose or deer as they migrate from one park to the next during the winter.

-The vast majority is hunting for sustenance and will target the female elk (cow) for instance, the hunters who are strictly hunting for game will target the males because of their enormous size.
+The vast majority is hunting for sustenance and will target the female elk (cow) for instance, the hunters who are strictly hunting for the game will target the males because of their enormous size.
 As long as they do not cross into National Park territory, it’s all legal but it does affect the blood line of the Elk over time if the best and strongest are brought down by the hunters.